vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/019_shatrunivAraNam/_index.md

 +++
 ## Comment
 The hymn is found also in Pāipp. i.
-With the two that follow it (and others), it is reckoned by Kāuç.
+With the two that follow it (and others), it is reckoned by Kāuś.
 (14. 7) among the sāṃgrāmikāṇi or battle-hymns, or likewise (ib., note) to the aparājita ('unconquered') gaṇa; without them, but with vi.
 13, it is used in several of the charms to ward off the effects of portents (104.
 3; 105.
 1; 113.
 3).
 In Vāit.
-(9. 21), vs. 3 appears alone in the cāturmāsya or seasonal sacrifice, accompanying the release of the two puroḍāça baskets.
+(9. 21), vs. 3 appears alone in the cāturmāsya or seasonal sacrifice, accompanying the release of the two puroḍāśa baskets.

 ## Translations